LIFEHUBBER

 gitagent is a GitHub project presented around a Git-native way of defining, sharing, and versioning AI agents.

 The repository presents gitagent as a standard-oriented project for working with agents through Git-native structures.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is